WeWork: 2018

 In January 2018, students taking online university courses from 2U were given access to WeWork common spaces and meeting rooms.
 In December 2018, WeWork opened its first location on a college campus at the University of Maryland, College Park.
 In March 2018, WeWork raised over $400 million alongside Rhône Group, a private equity firm to start a fund to purchase properties directly.
 Also in March 2018, WeWork acquired Conductor.
 Conductor executives bought back the company from WeWork in December 2019.
 In April 2018, WeWork acquired Chinese coworking operator Naked Hub for $400 million.
 In May 2018, WeWork acquired MissionU, a self-styled college alternative, for $4 million in stock.
 MissionU was wound-down shortly afterwards and students were not charged tuition.
 Cash was returned from MissionU to its investors.
 MissionU's CEO went on to become COO of WeWork's kindergarten program, WeGrow.
-In July 2018, the company restricted employees globally from being reimbursed by the company for meals that contained pork, poultry, or red meat.
+In July 2018, the company restricted employees globally from being reimbursed by the company for meals that contained pork, poultry, or red meat for environmental and animal rights reasons.
 The firm also announced that it would not provide meat for events at its locations nor allow meat at self-serve food kiosks in its locations.
 In July 2018, WeWork raised $500 million to expand its business in China, valuing its Chinese subsidiary at $5 billion.
 In August 2018, WeWork's Flatiron School acquired Designation, a for-profit design school.
 In September 2018, WeWork acquired Teem, an office management software company, for $100 million.
 It was sold to iOffice in 2020.
 In November 2018, SoftBank acquired a warrant to buy up to $3 billion worth of shares in the company by the end of September 2019 at a $42 billion valuation.

 In 2018, the company purchased a Gulfstream G650 business jet for more than $60 million, cited as an example of CEO Adam Neumann's excessive spending.